-9.15 You will be given the opportunity to respond to assessors' written comments through a rejoinder.
+9.24 You will be given the opportunity to respond to assessors' written comments to full applications through a rejoinder.
 Names of assessors will not be provided.
-Further information on the rejoinder process is available on the ARC website.
+Further information on the rejoinder process is available on the RGS website.

 Who will assess applications?